 Your thesis title page should state:

 You need to include a statement of originality, usually placed after the title page, for example:

 This is to certify that to the best of my knowledge, the content of this thesis is my own work.
 This thesis has not been submitted for any degree or other purposes.

 I certify that the intellectual content of this thesis is the product of my own work and that all the assistance received in preparing this thesis and sources have been acknowledged.

-You should refer to the Thesis and Examination of Higher Degrees by Research Procedures 2015 for information about the inclusion of published material you wrote, or contributed to as an author.
+You should refer to the Thesis and Examination of Higher Degrees by Research Procedures 2015 (pdf, 180KB) for information about the inclusion of published material you wrote, or contributed to as an author.
 This includes use of citations and quotations.

 If your thesis contains material you have previously published, an authorship attribution statement, outlined above, may be included.

 More information can be found in the Thesis and Examination of Higher Degrees by Research Policy 2015 (pdf, 194KB) and the University of Sydney (Higher Degree by Research) Rule 2011 (pdf, 877KB).